-The School's revenue decreased by \$14,288 and expenditures increased by \$81,161.
-The decrease in revenues was primarily due to a decrease in enrollment.
-The School had a decrease in its net position of \$380,535 for the year.
+The School's revenues and expenses increased by \$131,976 and \$501,371, respectively.
+The School had a decrease in its net position of \$749,930 for the year.

 Capital Improvement Requirements

 The School maintains a continuous capital improvements program to enhance facilities and update fixtures and equipment as required.